 CETA comes into effect almost entirely despite the fact that it hasn’t gone through all legal procedures yet.
-The European Parliament ratified it, and so did Canada’s cabinet, but the deal will enter definitively into force once the parliaments in all member states of the EU ratify it (up until now 4 members voted in favor of it: Spain, Denmark, Latvia, Croatia, Malta and the lower house parliament in Czech Republic).
+The European Parliament ratified it, and so did Canada’s cabinet, but the deal will enter definitively into force once the parliaments in all member states of the EU ratify it (up until now 6 members voted in favor of it: Spain, Denmark, Latvia, Croatia, Malta and the lower house parliament in Czech Republic).

 Therefore on the 21st, all the non-controversial elements that both sides agree upon (more than 90% of the deal) will be implemented.
 The fact that most of CETA is set in motion despite not being voted upon was politically cunning.
 By making it a de facto reality, with many benefits to consumers and strengthening of ties between the two economies, the deal is much harder to vote down in parliaments and reversed.